enslaughter/enslaughter/README.md

 # Hi there!
 I'm Eli Slaughter

-I'm a frontend web developer located in Kingston, Ontario.
-I've completed many React-based frontend projects on my own time and am always looking to expand my skillset.
+I'm a software engineer located in Kingston, Ontario.
+I've completed many React-based projects on my own time and am always looking to expand my skillset.
 I work meticulously to produce clean-looking websites that still have all the expected functionality for a smooth user experience.
 As well as keeping the project visually modern, I have been honing my software engineering skills to ensure that my code is robust, modular, and extensible.
+I am also proficient at backend work, ensuring that my code for APIs and data management is efficient and readable.
+My preferred backend language is Python (with protobuf3 for packaging API data) but I am also experienced with C#.

 ## My professional web development

-At my last company, Wrk, I grew considerably as a developer over the 2+ years working there.
-While my specialization was still in frontend, I was frequently required to be flexible enough to work in areas of development I had limited experience in.
-Despite the challenge, I was very successful in completing my work and learned plenty of new skills along the way.
+At my last company, Wrk, I grew considerably as a developer during my time working there.
+While my specialization was still in frontend, I was frequently required to be flexible enough to work in areas of development I had less experience in.
+I was very successful in completing my work and learned plenty of new skills along the way.
 Skills such as SQL database management and Luigi tasks, Python APIs/Views, and how to perform devops tasks in Kubernetes/GCP.
 I was also given projects with large amounts of responsibility placed on myself that were delivered successfully and greatly improved the experience for our userbase.

 ## My personal web development